Ensemble Kalman methods for high-dimensional hierarchical dynamic space-time models: Extended ensemble Kalman techniques for hierarchical state-space models

 \subsubsection{Convergence}

-For linear Gaussian SSMs, the EnKF converges to the Kalman filter as $N \rightarrow \infty$ \citep[e.g.,][]{Mandel2011}, as long as $\widehat{\bfSigma}_{t|t-1}$ is a consistent estimator of the forecast covariance matrix (i.e., the tapering range in Section \ref{sec:tapering} tends to infinity as $N \rightarrow \infty$).
-In that setting, the EnKF likelihood $\elik_t$ also converges to the true likelihood at each time $t$.
-Combining this with convergence results for MCMC \citep[e.g.,][]{Robert2004} and SMC \citep[e.g.,][]{Doucet2001} methods under mild regularity conditions, it is clear that the PEnKF, GEnKS, MHEnKS, and PEnKS all converge to the true filtering or smoothing distributions in a HSSM with linear evolution operators $\evol_t$, as $N \rightarrow \infty$ and $M$ or the number of MCMC iterations increase.
-This is not exactly the case for the GEnKF, in that the marginal (integrating over $\bftheta_t$ and $\by_t$) filtering distribution of $\bx_t$ and hence the forecast distribution of $\bx_{t+1}$ are not exactly Gaussian anymore, but the GEnKF treats them as such.
+{ \begin{prop} If the evolution operators $\evol_t$ are linear and $\widehat{\bfSigma}_{t|t-1}$ is a consistent estimator of the forecast covariance matrix, the empirical distributions for the states and parameters produced by the PEnKF, GEnKS, MHEnKS, and PEnKS all converge to the true filtering or smoothing distributions under mild regularity conditions, as $N$, $M$, and the number of MCMC iterations all tend to infinity. \end{prop} Our informal proof is derivative of existing results and provided in Appendix \ref{app:proofs}.
+Note that $\widehat{\bfSigma}_{t|t-1}$ is consistent if the tapering range in Section \ref{sec:tapering} tends to infinity as $N \rightarrow \infty$.
+The convergence in Proposition \ref{prop:convergence} does not hold exactly in the case of the GEnKF, in that the marginal filtering distribution of $\bx_t$ integrated over $\bftheta_t$ and $\by_t$ and the forecast distribution of $\bx_{t+1}$ are not exactly Gaussian anymore, but the GEnKF treats them as such. }

-For SSMs with nonlinear evolution, the EnKF essentially converges to the best filter among those which update the state linearly based on the data at each time point \citep[e.g.,][]{LeGland2011,Law2014}.
-As argued in Section \ref{sec:elik}, the EnKF likelihood then converges to the (proper) Dawid-Sebastiani score.
+For SSMs with nonlinear evolution, the EnKF essentially converges to the best filter among those which update the state linearly based on the data at each time point \citep[e.g.,][]{LeGland2011,Law2014}. {This is similar to the notions in so-called linear Bayes estimation that considers linear estimators given only the first and second moments of the prior distribution and likelihood \citep[e.g,][]{hartigan1969linear,goldstein2007bayes}.
+In addition, there is a close connection between approximate Bayes computation (ABC) and linear Bayes estimation \citep[e.g.,][]{Nott2014} and the EnKF can be shown to be equivalent to special cases of ABC algorithms \citep{Nott2012}. } As argued in Section \ref{sec:elik}, the EnKF likelihood converges to the Dawid-Sebastiani score, which is a proper scoring rule.
 Thus, for nonlinear evolution the extended EnKF and EnKS techniques will not produce exact inference, but the resulting samples of the state and parameters can still provide useful approximations to the desired distributions in many settings.